 DoLS means restricting a person’s freedom to leave the care home, hospital or certain other types of accommodation.
 This happens if the person lacks the mental ability to make decisions on their living and care arrangements and they need to be under continuous supervision so that they are at reduced risk of harm.
 An example would be stopping a person leaving a care home because they may get hurt.

 In these circumstances, the place looking after the person must apply to the Council to have this deprivation authorised as it in the person's best interests.
 In certain circumstances, the application may need to be made to the Court of Protection.
 For more information, please visit Court of Protection website (opens in a new window).

 Are you concerned someone you know is being deprived of their liberty?

-In either of the above circumstances, if you have made efforts to correct things with the Care Home or Hospital but remain concerned about the care arrangements, you can contact the DoLS team to discuss your concerns further.
-The matter will be looked into formally and you will be informed of the action that follows.
+In either of the circumstances, if you have made efforts to correct things with the care home or hospital but remain concerned about the care arrangements, you can contact the DoLS team to discuss your concerns further.
+The matter will be investigated formally, and you will be informed of the action that follows.

 Find out more information

 Alzheimer’s Society is the only UK charity that campaigns for change, funds research to find a cure and supports people living with dementia today.

 Court of Protection make decisions on financial or welfare matters for people who can’t make decisions at the time they need to be made they lack mental capacity.

 The Social Care Institute for Excellence (SCIE)

 The Social Care Institute for Excellence (SCIE) provides more information about Deprivation of Liberty Safeguards (DoLS).